Skip to main content

 Fix: go to GMC > Business info > Shipping and returns > Return policies.
 Set the policy to match your Shopify returns page word for word.
 Same return window.
 Same conditions.
 Same exceptions (sale items, undergarments, opened packaging).
 Then in GMC, there is a "verify website" option - use it to trigger a re-crawl of the returns page.

-After the policy is set, watch GMC Diagnostics over the next 3 business days.
+After the policy is set, watch the Needs attention list over the next 3 business days.
 Return policy flags typically clear on the next scheduled review cycle.

 What GMC needs to see: